chosenbyme/MilestoneProject1/README.md

 Demon:
 "Fire Strike" attack target, deals damage (normal attack)

-23%:"Hate Strike" recklessly attack target, deals moderate damage 15%:"Destruction" destructive strike that deals high damage.
+15%:"Flame Attack" recklessly attack target with fire, deals moderate damage

+10%:"Destruction" destructive strike that deals high damage.

 -------------Goal-------------
 HP/SP will be updated across the game

 Win: boss's HP is less than or equal to 0

 Lose: heros's HP is less than or equal to 0

+Wasted: Both Boss & Hero die at the same time.
 -------------position-------------
-1:Boss
-2.player
+Boss & Hero will act simultaneously
 -------------play-------------
-click "start" to enter the battle! choose "attack" to use normal attack or choose "skill attack" to use speical skill(alerts)
+click "start" to enter the battle!

+choose "attack" to use normal attack

+choose "skill" to use speical skill(alerts)

+choose "ultimate" to use strong attack(alerts)

 Boss has certain chance to use his skill as well each round. there will be alters when it happens.

-click "Next" to enter next level of battle.

-click "Try again" to restart the game.
+Click "Try again" to restart the game.